INTERNATIONAL SOCIETY FOR PHOTOGRAMMETRY AND REMOTE SENSING

 BYLAW II - Definitions

-- The Society's scientific interests shall include the photogrammetry, remote sensing, and spatial information sciences and related disciplines, as well as
+The Society's scientific interests shall include the photogrammetry, remote sensing, and spatial information sciences and related disciplines.

 BYLAW III - Qualifications